flairNLP/flair/resources/docs/TUTORIAL_TRAINING_MODELS.md

-# Tutorial 4.1: Tagging your own Models
+# Tutorial 4.1: How Model Training works in Flair

 In Flair, all models are trained the same way using the ModelTrainer.
 This tutorial illustrates how the ModelTrainer works and what decisions you have to make to train good models.